Panvel–Hazur Sahib Nanded Express

 The 17613 / 17614 Panvel–Hazur Sahib Nanded Express is an Express train belonging to South Central Railway zone that runs between Panvel Junction and Hazur Sahib Nanded via Latur, Usmanabad in India.
 It is currently being operated with 17613/17614 train numbers on Daily basis.

 Service

-The 17613/Panvel–Hazur Sahib Nanded Express has an average speed of 39 km/hr and covers 674 km in 17h 25m.
-The 17614/Hazur Sahib Nanded–Panvel Express has an average speed of 44 km/hr and covers 674 km in 15h 30m.
+The 17613/Panvel–Hazur Sahib Nanded Express has an average speed of 39 km/h and covers 674 km in 16h 45m.
+The 17614/Hazur Sahib Nanded–Panvel Express has an average speed of 44 km/h and covers 674 km in 14h 15m.

-Route & Halts
+Route and halts

 The important halts of the train are:

 Coach composition

 The train had standard ICF rakes which were now replaced with LHB rakes.
-It runs with a max speed of 110 kmph.
-The train consists of 22 coaches:
+It runs with a maximum speed of 110 kmph.
+The train consists of 17 coaches: